malik111110/sentient-core-optimisation/.documents/project planning/high-level-plan.md

 #### **1.3 Key MVP Objectives (Hackathon "Raise Your Hack" Focus)**
 1.  **Vultr Track - Enterprise Agentic Workflow Platform:**
-    *   Deploy the core Sentient Core platform on **Vultr infrastructure**, showcasing its ability to design, build, and manage sophisticated agentic workflows.
+    *   Deploy the core Sentient Core platform on **Vultr infrastructure**, featuring a **FastAPI** backend, to showcase its ability to design, build, and manage sophisticated agentic workflows.
     *   Integrate **Groq API (for Meta's Llama 3)** as the primary LLM for high-speed reasoning, code generation, and natural language understanding.
     *   Implement **Fetch.ai `uAgents`** (or Agentverse) for decentralized agent registration, discovery, and secure communication within the platform and the broader Fetch.ai ecosystem.
     *   Utilize **Coral Protocol** for robust, thread-style collaboration, enabling complex multi-agent interactions and coordination for task execution.